shgysk8zer0/shgysk8zer0.github.io/_posts/2017-10-23-jquery-or-vanilla-javascript.md

-There are some differences though for more advanced cases. [`jQuery.on`](http://api.jquery.com/on/) can have a few additional arguments, such as `data`. [`element.addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener), on the other hand, allows for the third paramater (commonly thought of as `useCapture`) to be an object with keys for `capture`, `once` (*removes listener after fired*), and `passive`.
+There are some differences though for more advanced cases. [`jQuery.on`](http://api.jquery.com/on/) can have a few additional arguments, such as `data`. [`element.addEventListener`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener), on the other hand, allows for the third parameter (commonly thought of as `useCapture`) to be an object with keys for `capture`, `once` (*removes listener after fired*), and `passive`.

 ## Ajax